| | | | | |

 So, traditionally, TIPSY LAIRD TRIFLE is made for Hogmanay (Scottish term for New Year’s Eve) and Burns Night, a Scottish dinner celebration used to honor Robert Burns, or Rabbie Burns, Scotland’s most famous poet who lived and wrote during the 18th Century.
 Celebrations usually fall on or around January 25th, the anniversary of his 1759 birth.

 It is also traditionally made with whiskey.
-But I have 5 kids and was not about to soak cake and berries in whiskey.
+But I have 5 kids and was not about to soak cake and berries in whiskey and then give it to my kids.
 So this is my adaption of the recipe I found on The Spruce Eats.
 It uses homemade custard instead of store-bought, and I make a simple syrup with clementine & lemon juice, water, and sugar to replace the whiskey.
+The replacements add an amazing touch of citrus to bring out the brightness of the dessert.

 Not So Tipsy laird from top view with almond slices and raspberries on top